 Refusing to stop for water/snacks until we are running LOW on gas

-or something else. but you get the scene: dehydration sets in + then mama gets a headache (reaches for caffeine or sugar), mama gets cranky… lips start feeling dry, mama gets a cold sore because I’m blessed with that capability… mama starts being a wee bit snippy + now, no one is having a good time - all because mama is drinking her water.
+or something else.
+You get the scene: dehydration sets in + then mama gets a headache (reaches for caffeine or sugar), mama gets cranky… lips start feeling dry, mama gets a cold sore because I’m blessed with that capability… mama starts being a wee bit snippy + now, no one is having a good time - all because mama is drinking her water.

-so. here are some of my tips to staying HYDRATED while traveling.
+Here are some of my tips to staying HYDRATED while traveling.

-we are still waiting on our boxes of goodies, sleeping on the floor in an Elsa princess sleeping bag and wearing the same pair of running pants (which I do wash each day, thank you) and San Diego t-shirt.
+We are still waiting on our boxes of goodies, sleeping on the floor in an Elsa princess sleeping bag and wearing the same pair of running pants (which I do wash each day, thank you) and San Diego t-shirt.

-but here’s a few more things I wanted to share with you before I put on my “mama hat” and wrap up this blog… whether you are traveling cross-country or not, whether you are moving into a new place or not… these tidbits are for you, love:
+Here’s a few more things I wanted to share with you before I put on my “mama hat” and wrap up this blog… whether you are traveling cross-country or not, whether you are moving into a new place or not… these tidbits are for you, love:

 give yourself some grace… when life kicks you in the lady bits, give yourself some grace to breathe + make mistakes + rest

-that’s all I have for you this week. mama still trying to get her feet on solid ground with the month of travel… setting up new doctors, dentists, dance classes, therapy sessions, post office box, etc. oh the joys of moving which no one every really talks about.
+That’s all I have for you this week. mama still trying to get her feet on solid ground with the month of travel… setting up new doctors, dentists, dance classes, therapy sessions, post office box, etc. oh the joys of moving which no one every really talks about.

-if you want to follow our crazy adventures more, I go a wee bit deeper in our Brain + Gut Health Explorers community. otherwise, stay in the loop with snippets here where I’ll share next week some of our favorite recipes (which I’m making in our kitchen without pots, pans and a whisk as our only kitchen utensil!
+if you want to follow our crazy adventures more, I go a wee bit deeper in our FREE COMMUNITY.
+Otherwise, stay in the loop with snippets here where I’ll share next week some of our favorite recipes (which I’m making in our kitchen without pots, pans and a whisk as our only kitchen utensil!